 • Generate a rubric – Suggests a grading rubric with structure and criteria against a given assessment, which creates instructor efficiency and provides grading transparency to students.

-• Generate Learn document images – Generates images to use within a Learn document, making Learn documents more visually appealing to students.
+• Generate Document images – Generates images to use within a Document, making Documents more visually appealing to students.

 Visit our AI Design Assistant page for instructors to learn more about all its features.